 The deferred tax liability provided in the accounts is based on temporary difference between the tax written down values of assets and liabilities and their carrying values in the accounts and as such it is dependent on assumptions made in the Company's corporation tax computations.
 The assumptions on the proportion of certain elements of capital expenditure which will be eligible for tax relief are subjective and the final calculations agreed with HMRC could differ from the provision made in the financial statements.

 3 Revenue and segmental analysis

-The revenue for the Group is wholly attributable to one operating segment (operating restaurants) and arises solely in one geographical segment (United Kingdom).
+The Group's activities, comprehensive income, assets and liabilities are wholly attributable to one operating segment (operating restaurants) and arises solely in one geographical segment (United Kingdom).

 4 Operating profit